 Step #1: The Basics

-The basics of screenplay formatting cover margins, font size, indentation, etc. The good news is that most of the basic formatting structure is built-in in most of the screenwriting software.
-The script is formatted as you type without you have to do any tweaks.
+The basics of screenplay formatting cover margins, font size, indentation, and other relevant factors.
+The good news is that most of the basic script formatting structure is built-in in most of the screenwriting software.
+The script is formatted as you type without having to do any tweaks.

 For example, Squibler keeps your script formatted on complete autopilot as soon as you start typing.
 Once you select a screenplay template, it comes formatted and you can start writing right away.